Hybrid Summer School

 To get the most out of the courses, we recommend to bring your own laptop with SPSS or SAS or R and the Mplus demo version (here is a link to the Mplus demo version to download for free: www.statmodel.com/demo.shtml) installed prior to the workshop.
 If you have already collected your own data please feel free to bring them and use them for analyses in the exercise sessions.
 We will also provide practice data sets.
 Reading Chapter 1 to 5 and 9 of Bolger and Laurenceau (2013) is also great if you want to prepare more.

 The Summer School is planned in a hybrid format.
-Please mind, there is only a limited number of in person attendance, travel and accommodation must be organized by the participants themselves.
-The venue will be in Berlin, information on the exact location will be provided soon.
+Please note, only a limited number of places for in-person attendance are available.
+Travel and accommodation must be organized by the participants themselves.
+The venue will be in Berlin.
+Further information on the exact location will be provided soon.

 11:00 – 12:30 Exercise and Q&A (in person)

 14:00 – 18:00 Lectures (hybrid)

 There will be an informal get together on July 30th from 4-5.30 pm for those attending online and a welcome drinks reception for those attending in person on July 30th from 6-9 pm in Berlin.

 All times given are Berlin time.

 We have limited places on this Summer School.
 Please complete the sign-up form to register your interest in attending and email it to gender(at)charite.de.